 AAA Editor Notes

 Hoover Dam is along SR 172 (Hoover Dam Access Rd.), about 8 mi. n.e. of Boulder City.
-Soaring 726 feet high (about 60 stories), this curved wall of concrete is one of the highest dams ever constructed.
+Soaring 726 feet high (about 60 stories), this curved wall of concrete is one of the highest arched-gravity dams ever constructed.
 It's also a hugely popular day trip from Vegas, and with good reason.
-The Depression-era engineering marvel (built 1931-35) sits in Black Canyon, a ruggedly dramatic Colorado River chasm that's home to the dam, its mega-wattage hydroelectric power plant and a visitor center/tourist complex with all the bells and whistles.
+The Depression-era engineering marvel (built 1931-35) sits in Black Canyon, a ruggedly dramatic Colorado River chasm that's home to the dam, its mega-wattage hydroelectric powerplant and a visitor center/tourist complex with all the bells and whistles.

 The Hoover Dam Visitor Center is a glass-and-steel building perched on the upper cliffs of Black Canyon; feel free to wander the excellent, upper level exhibits, many of them high-tech, interactive affairs.
 Once you tire of learning about turbines, transformers and penstocks, step out on the top level's outdoor observation platform for dizzying photo-ops, both of the dam and the downstream Mike O'Callaghan-Pat Tillman Memorial Bridge.
-The Old Exhibit Building, built in the 1940s and located across the dam roadway, displays a vintage, raised-relief topographical map of the entire desert Southwest, a must-see for cartography geeks.
+The Original Exhibit Building, built in the 1940s and located across the dam roadway, displays a vintage, raised-relief topographical map of the entire desert Southwest, a must-see for cartography geeks.

 Note: Before reaching the dam you'll pass through a vehicle inspection station.
-Upon entering the visitor center, expect an airport-style security search.
+Upon entering the visitor center, expect an airport-style security inspection.
 Food, weapons, knives and oversize backpacks and purses are prohibited; however, bottled water is permitted.

 Guided tours are available.
 Food is available.